subham1rout/striver-sheet/README.md

 Step 3.2 - Second largest element in an array without sorting.

-Step3.3 - Check if the array is sorted.
+Step 3.3 - Check if the array is sorted.

 From this repo you find striver sheet all problems solved using javascript language.